OctopusDeploy/blog/blog/2024-01/set-up-local-k8s-deployment-pipeline/index.md

 Now run `microk8s config` in a fresh Windows Terminal for cluster information.
 Make a note of the 'Server' field as you need it later.
 It looks something like `https://111.111.111.111:12345`.
 Specifically, note the numbers after the colon.
 This is your cluster's networking port number.

 1. Run `microk8s stop` in your Windows Terminal.
-Wait for it stop.
+Wait for it to stop.
 1. Open a Windows Explorer and browse to `C:\Users\*your profile*\AppData\Local\MicroK8s` and open the 'config' file.
 Select **Notepad** if you don't already have a default app.
 The 'AppData' folder may be hidden by default on Windows.
 You can make it visible by changing the [view settings for your profile folder](https://support.microsoft.com/en-us/windows/view-hidden-files-and-folders-in-windows-97fbc472-c603-9d90-91d0-1166d1d9f4b5).
 1. Find the 'Server' field and replace its address with `https://microk8s-vm.mshome.net:12345`.
 The last 5 digits should be the port number we noted earlier when running `microk8s config`.
 1. Save the file and close it.